$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

 The anisotropic spin polarization of the surface bands discussed above has a direct manifestation in momentum space at the Fermi level.
 These momentum-space signatures of surface altermagnetism are illustrated in Fig.~\ref{fig2}(c) and Fig.~\ref{fig2}(d), which show spin-resolved two-dimensional surface Fermi surfaces obtained from asymmetric slab calculations.
 In BaMn$_2$Sb$_2$, only two surface-derived bands cross the Fermi level, giving rise to a comparatively clean multi-lobed Fermi surface with alternating spin polarization.
 In contrast, several surface bands contribute near the Fermi level in V$_3$Al, resulting in a more complex Fermi-surface texture; for clarity, only two representative bands per spin channel are shown.
 Despite these material-specific differences, both systems exhibit a pronounced fourfold angular modulation with alternating spin character, providing a direct momentum-space signature of the \textit{d}-wave symmetry imposed by the surface magnetic structure.

 Having established the symmetry origin and momentum-space signatures of surface altermagnetism, we now turn to its spatial localization.
-Figure~\ref{fig3} presents layer-resolved fat-band representations for the asymmetric V$_3$Al slab, projected onto the first three magnetic V layers.
-The nonrelativistic \textit{d}-wave spin splitting near the Fermi level is dominated by surface-derived states localized in the outermost magnetic layer, which carries the majority of the spectral weight.
-The same split surface bands persist in the subsurface layers with rapidly diminishing weight, while their dispersion and splitting remain unchanged.
-In deeper layers, surface-state contributions become negligible and the electronic structure recovers the spin degeneracy characteristic of the bulk.
+Figure~\ref{fig3} presents layer-resolved fat-band representations for the asymmetric V$_3$Al slab, projected onto the first three magnetic V layers of the V--V terminated top surface.
+The nonrelativistic \textit{d}-wave spin splitting near the Fermi level is dominated by hole-like surface-derived states localized in the outermost magnetic layer, which carries the majority of the spectral weight.
+The same split surface bands persist in the subsurface layers with rapidly diminishing weight, while their dispersion and splitting remain essentially unchanged.
+In deeper layers, surface-state contributions become negligible and the electronic structure recovers the $PT$-protected spin degeneracy characteristic of the bulk.
 Because the surface states are metallic and partially delocalized, a unique layer-resolved energy splitting cannot be defined; instead, the progressive loss of spectral weight provides a direct and physically transparent measure of the decay of surface altermagnetism into the slab interior.
-An analogous behavior is found for BaMn$_2$Sb$_2$, as shown in the Supplemental Material \cite{SM}.

-This pronounced surface localization has several important consequences.
-First, it demonstrates that surface altermagnetism is not a reduced-dimensional bulk instability but a genuine surface phenomenon controlled by the local magnetic layer symmetry.
-Second, it explains the robustness of the effect with respect to slab thickness and interior structural details, provided that the surface termination induces magnetic sublattice inequivalence.
-Third, it implies that the same mechanism should operate at antiferromagnetic interfaces, where inversion symmetry is locally broken by contact with a dissimilar material.
-In particular, interfaces formed by centrosymmetric AFMs that host surface altermagnetism, such as V$_3$Al or BaMn$_2$Sb$_2$, with conventional semiconductors or insulators are expected to exhibit analogous exchange-driven \textit{d}-wave altermagnetic states confined to the interfacial magnetic layers.